-So we talk a LOT about how much we love our life as full time RVers, and we do love it!
-But it’s definitely time for us to dig into some of the ugly truths and challenges that go hand in hand with this lifestyle.
-Some of these challenges are social, some are emotional, and some are humorous, but they ALL are surmountable.
+Some of these challenges are social, some are physical, and some are humorous, but they can ALL be overcome.
 So here we go, let’s get real about living in a motorhome!

 Our go-to parking spots when we’re in a real pinch are:

 They may have a time limit (usually 8 hours, if any), but rest stops are there so that people can get off the highway and sleep if they need to.
 These are often loud and smelly from fumes (at night they fill up with 18 wheelers who run loud diesel generators), but they are a legal and safe option for one night.

 Walmart and other big box stores

 We have only done this a couple times because it’s definitely not the most comfortable option.
 The bright parking lot lights stay on 24/7 in these lots, and many of these parking lots tend to be noisy.
 However, in a pinch, a store parking lot can be a life saver.